OntimizeWeb/docs/_o_components/20-o-form.component.md

 ## Modes

 The `o-form` component has different modes depending on the operation that is going to be performed.
-The form modes may suffer little modifications depending on the form configuration, this is explained in the [*detailf form*](#detail-form) section.
+The form modes may suffer little modifications depending on the form configuration, this is explained in the [*detail form*](#detail-form) section.
 The common description of the different form modes is the following:

 ### Read only mode